MahakSoni01/Amazon-WebPage-Clone/README.md

 ## 🚀 How to Run the Project

-1. Download or clone this repository
+1. Download or clone the repository
 2. Open the project folder
-3. Double-click **index.html** or open it in any web browser
+3. Open **index.html** in any web browser

 ---

 ## 📷 Screenshot

-(Add a screenshot of your project here)
+(Add a screenshot of the project here)

 ---